Achievable logoAchievable logo

 Create a study plan

-Make sure you read through the material, click ‘Complete’ at the end of a chapter, and consistently do your assigned reviews (click here to learn more on how to use our program properly).
+Make sure you read through the material, click ‘Complete’ at the end of a chapter, and consistently do your assigned reviews (click here) to learn more on how to use our program properly.
 Achievable is built to be “on the go” and easy to use on your phone.
 Check out this page to learn how to easily turn this program into an app.
-The more accessible the program is, the more likely it is you’ll do the work.
+The more accessible the program is, the more likely it is that you’ll do the work.

 Final thoughts

 Feel free to explore this course at your own pace.
-Be sure to work through the course as prompted, starting with the textbook and continuing to practice problems and exams.
-Following the prompts with consistent, daily investment of time will yield great results!
-Remember, practice is key!
+Work through the course as prompted, starting with the textbook and continuing to practice problems and exams.
+Following the prompts with consistent, daily investment of time will yield great results.
+Remember, practice is key.
 With each question you tackle and each text you analyze, you’re building skills that go beyond the test and that will serve you well in both your academic and personal life.
 We’re here to help you succeed, and we’re excited to see all that you’ll achieve.
 Welcome again to the Achievable Praxis Reading Online Course!